fbef0102/Game-Private_Plugin/L4D_插件/Survivor_人類/antisaferoomdooropen/readme.md

         // If 1, saferoom door drops after door open antisaferoomdooropen_fake "1"

-        // If 1, Door fades after it it drops. antisaferoomdooropen_fade "1"
+        // If 1, Door fades after it drops. antisaferoomdooropen_fade "1"

-        // If 1, Players will be teleported back to saferoom if leaves the safe area when door locks.
-(0=off)
+        // If 1, Players will be teleported back to saferoom if try to leave the safe area when door locks
-        // Only work if map doesn't have start saferoom door antisaferoomdooropen_left_start_area_teleport "41"
+        // Useful if map does not have start saferoom door antisaferoomdooropen_left_start_area_teleport "1"

-        // If 1, Players won't take any damage when door locks
+        //If 1, Players won't take any damage when door locks antisaferoomdooropen_left_start_area_god "1"
-        // Only work if map doesn't have start saferoom door antisaferoomdooropen_left_start_area_god "1"

         // If 1, Spawn player to safe area if player dies when door locks